BenThomas123/BenThomas123/README.md

 - 👋 Hi, I’m @BenThomas123
-- 👀 I’m interested in ... solving IPv6 issues on the IoT
+- 👀 I’m interested in ...
+Solving IPv6 issues on the IoT
 - 🌱 I’m currently learning ...
 Operating System Development
 - 💞️ I’m looking to collaborate on ...
 TBA
 - 📫 How to reach me ... email: brt1030@unh.edu discord: benthomas213